• English

 These wetlands are vital habitats for wildlife, as well as important tools for mitigating the effects of climate change.
 They help to manage extreme weather events like floods and storms, and can store 10-20 times more carbon than temperate or boreal forests on land.
 It is crucial that we work to preserve Mediterranean wetlands and help coastal communities withstand present and future impacts of climate change, which threaten more than 350 million people.

-The project “Wetlands-Based Solutions” will run until 2022, thanks to the financial support of the MAVA Foundation.
-It brings together more than 30 partners in 10 countries, and has the following objectives:
+The project “Wetlands-Based Solutions” ran until 2022, thanks to the financial support of the MAVA Foundation.
+It brought together more than 30 partners in 10 countries, and had the following objectives:

 • Restore coastal wetlands and make them work as nature-based solutions to mitigate climate impacts in the region.